 “I don’t know” is not a leadership phrase

-We don’t know when COVID is going to be over.
-We can’t fix that.
+Nobody knows when the pandemic is going to be over.
 So, we should focus on the things that we can control and start to be positive and direct around that.

 2020 is a year of disruption for every sector

-The last three years 2017, 2018 and 2019 were probably the period of disruption and a lot of people were trying to be disruptive or being disrupted.
-And a lot of companies were saying that this would not work in our sector.
+The last three years- 2017, 2018, and 2019 were probably the period of disruption and a lot of people were either trying to be disruptive or being disrupted.
+A Lot of companies felt that this would not work in their sector.
 2020 has completely changed that landscape.

 Leaders should start adapting to the new normal

-Gordon has seen the evolution of leadership over the years.
-He said that it was 90%, command and control, and 10%, servant leadership and more inclusive.
-And over the years, he has seen that percentage come down.
-But there is still a 30-40% of people who are in command and control, and it doesn’t really work.
+Gordon has observed the evolution of leadership over the years.
+He explained how earlier, it was 90% command and control, and 10% leadership.
+However, over the years, he has seen that percentage coming down.
+But there are still 30-40% of people who are in command and control, and it doesn’t really work.

-With COVID and remote working, command and control is dead in the water.
-Hence many leaders might be having to transition from command and control.
+With the pandemic and remote working, command and control is dead in the water.
+Many leaders are having to transition from command and control.

-People are not working in the same office, same building, same consciousness and the same Time zones as well.
-So we have got to be much more inspiring and engaging leaders.
+People are not working in the same office, same building, same consciousness, and possibly the same time zones as well.
+So we need to be much more inspiring and engaging leaders.